Pressure Cooker Vietnamese Pho Tai tastes as good but is better than in an authentic Vietnamese restaurant because it is made at home.

 My research found that Vietnamese people enjoyed Pho for breakfast and since I love authenticity, I decided to have Pho for breakfast.
 The people were lovely and it was fun learning how to eat Pho.

 Remember, good Pho starts with a good homemade broth, so please don’t purchase powdered Pho seasoning in a box or packet.
 If you are going to make homemade Pressure Cooker Vietnamese Pho Tai, start with the best ingredients.
-Three Crabs Brand Fish Sauce is the best Fish Sauce to use!
+Three Crabs Brand Fish Sauce is the best Fish Sauce to use in this recipe!

 I use Elephant World Pho Whole Spices.
 If you cannot find that locally, this Que Huong Pho Seasoning Mix will work.
 Just make sure you use whole spices, not powdered or freeze dried.
 You can always purchase the spices separately, if you like.